pnnl/ExaGO/docs/web/README.ci_clusters.md

 ```

 The ExaGO library and its applications are installed in the default
 installation directory.
-To change installation directory run CMake with flag
+To change the installation directory, run CMake with the flag
 ```
 $ cmake ../exago -DCMAKE_INSTALL_PREFIX=<your_exago_install_dir>
 ```